 - 1. Using our Intervention Impact Grids or teacher and TA personalised records, we assess the small important steps of progress in the child's ability before and after intervention.
 This will often show the effort and progress that our children are making that our standardised assessments do not always show.
 It also shows us whether the intervention is working or not.
 If there has been no improvement, then we would endeavour to change either our teaching approaches, the nature of the intervention or the timing of it. - 2.
-Using our Pupil Progress Charts, we monitor pupil progress on a termly basis from key stage to key stage and year to year using tracking data made up of their test performance and teacher judgment.
-After discussion with the SENCo, teacher and Headteacher at a Pupil Progress Meeting, recommended QFT strategies or additional interventions are put in place to address any gaps in SEN provision. - 3.
+Reviews of Intervention Grids feed into our Pupil Progress Charts.
+We monitor pupil progress on a termly basis from key stage to key stage and year to year using tracking data made up of their test performance and teacher judgment.
+After discussion with the SENCo, teacher and Headteacher at a Pupil Progress Meeting, recommended QFT strategies or additional interventions are put in place to address any gaps in SEN provision.
+The new Intervention Grids are set up ready for the next cycle. - 3.
 Using our PCP/Assess-Plan-Do-Review sheets, observations and comments regarding how strategies are working are recorded on the child's PCPs on an ongoing basis and then monitored by the Senco.
-Changes are made if the provision is not working well enough. - 4.
+Changes are made if the provision is not working well enough and the evidence we track here, proves useful for tracking patterns of behaviour or need and also for referring to specialists. - 4.
 Interventions and strategies are reviewed and researched for effectiveness by the Senco.